steamclock/bluejay/README.md

 #### Sending and Receiving Primitives

-In some cases, you may want to send or receive data that is simple enough that creating a custom struct that implements Receivable or Sendable to hold it is unnecessarily complicated.
-For those case, Bluejay also retroactively conforms several built-in Swift types to Sendable and Receivable. `Int8`, `Int16`, `Int32`, `Int64`, `UInt8`, `UInt16`, `UInt32`, `UInt64`, `Data` and `String`are all conformed to both protocols and so can be sent or received directly.
+In some cases, you may want to send or receive data that is simple enough that creating a custom struct that implements `Sendable` or `Receivable` to hold it is unnecessarily complicated.
+For those cases, Bluejay also retroactively conforms several built-in Swift types to `Sendable` and `Receivable`. `Int8`, `Int16`, `Int32`, `Int64`, `UInt8`, `UInt16`, `UInt32`, `UInt64`, `Data` and `String`are all conformed to both protocols and so can be sent or received directly.

 `Int` and `UInt` are intentionally not conformed.
-Values are sent / received at a specific bit width.
+Values are sent and/or received at a specific bit width.
 The intended bit width for an `Int` is ambiguous, and trying to use one often indicates a programmer error, in the form of not considering the bit width the Bluetooth device is expecting on a characteristic.

-`String` is sent/received utf8 encoded.
+`String` is sent and/or received UTF8 encoded.

 ## Interactions